yjc1989/NBA-HOF/README.md

-# Machine Learning Applications on NBA Players' Statistics - What Matters Most to the Hall of Fame Committees?
+# Machine Learning Applications on NBA Players' Statistics - How you can make the Hall of Fame

 ##### Vickram N. Premakumar & Yuan-Chi Yang